agbenn/bse_dsdm/README.md

 ## Features

 - **Data Preprocessing:** Efficient tools for cleaning, transforming, and preparing data for analysis and modeling.
-- **Data Exploration:** Visualizations and statistical analyses to gain insights into the dataset's characteristics.
+- **Graphing:** Visualizations and statistical analyses to gain insights into the dataset's characteristics.
 - **Model Development:** Simplified interfaces for training machine learning models on your data.
 - **Accuracy Testing:** Simplified interfaces for testing model accuracies.